nylen/i8042-debounce/scancodes.md

 ## Wakeup/ACK

 Upon waking from sleep, I've observed the following sequence of bytes flow through the filter.
-I believe it's a sequence of Ack (0xfa) and Keyboard ID (0xab 0x41) transactions.
+I believe it's a sequence of Ack (0xfa) and Keyboard ID (0xab 0x41) responses.

 ```
 fa ab 41 fa fa fa fa fa fa fa fa fa fa
 ```

-I need to prevent my filter logic from tripping over these bytes, as they don't come in pairs like real keydown/keyup events, nor are they relevent for debouncing.
+I need to prevent the filter from tripping over these bytes, as they don't come in pairs like real keydown/keyup events, nor are they relevant for debouncing.
 Since I also don't want to mess with extended codes (e.g. media buttons), I'll put a few guards at the top of the filter:

   * `data == e0` → next byte carries data for an extended code
   * `prev-data == e0` → this byte carries data for an extended code